 You can export data contained in the Device inventory for one or all devices.
 To export inventory data, follow these steps:

 From the Devices page, click the checkbox for the device(s) you want export data for.

-Click the Export link.
+Click Actions and select Export from the drop-down menu.
 A CSV file is automatically downloaded to your computer.